Reasons for a Missing Period

 Polycystic ovarian syndrome (PCOS) is a common cause of anovulatory cycles (lack of ovulation) and amenorrhea.
 PCOS is a condition that is common and often overlooked, leading to a delayed diagnosis.

-Experts estimate that 1 in 10 women have PCOS.
+Experts estimate8 that 1 in 10 women have PCOS.
 If your period is missing and you have other symptoms like unexplained weight gain, acne, hair loss, hair growth on your chin or chest, and blood sugar issues then it is important that you bring up treating your PCOS with your doctor.

 Post-Pill Amenorrhea